The 'Grand

 you?
 But more than that, so what?
 Does this somehow give legitimacy to the fact

-been made public on it) got together in York, England and declared
+membership is NEVER mentioned) got together in York, England and declared

 themselves to be the legacy heirs of something that's been dead for a couple of